AgileCloudInstitute/AgileCloudManager/README.md

 Once you have assembled the pre-requisites, do the following in order to use this repository:

 1. Putty or `ssh` into the compute unit you created with [terraform-aws-simple-example](https://github.com/AgileCloudInstitute/terraform-aws-simple-example)
+2. Make sure that `git` is installed by typing `sudo yum install -y git`
-2. Create a directory into which to clone repos and navigate into it by typing  `mkdir cloned-repos && cd cloned-repos`
+3. Create a directory into which to clone repos and navigate into it by typing  `mkdir cloned-repos && cd cloned-repos`
+4. Clone this repository by typing `https://github.com/AgileCloudInstitute/agile-cloud-manager.git`